Applying for Financial Aid

-- Your 2015 W-2 forms and other records of money earned
+- 2018 W-2 forms and other records for earned income

-- Your Parents' 2015 Federal Income Tax Return, if you are a dependent student.
+- Your parents' 2018 Federal Income Tax Return if you are a dependent student

 - If this is your first time filing a FAFSA application, you and your parent, if applicable can apply for a FSA ID at Federal Student Aid.
 You can use your new FSA ID immediately to complete, sign and submit a new or updated FAFSA.

 - You will need to enter FSA ID to serve as your electronic signature for the FAFSA.
 If you are an undergraduate dependent student, your parent must also sign the FAFSA with their own PIN number.